Uniminutoarduino/DSCBlocksV2/README.md

 * PlayConsole: Opens the plotter and asks the number of variables to plot.
 This class adjust the elements employed for the class LivePlot.
 * Project Wizard: Opens the wizard, asks the route for the user's folder, the DSC (dsPIC 33FJ128GP804 or 33FJ128MC802) and the serial port (COMx) in order to communicate with the development board.
 * SerialPortVisual: Opens the serial port Visualizer.

+When you download the application see the folder's tree.
+The following files must be inside of your App folder.

 Each class contains the respective fxml file (scene file) of JavaFX.